-What attracts me to Barbados is the gorgeous seas and beaches, but also the nature.
-Wildlife reserves are something I always want to visit to immense myself in the vast cuteness of the wildlife and my fascination for each specie.
+What attracts me to Barbados is the gorgeous seas and beaches, but also nature.
+Wildlife reserves are something I always want to visit to immerse myself in the vast cuteness of the wildlife and my fascination for each specie.
 I always love taking photos of nature and always enjoy being around animals and getting to know more about them.
 Waking up to the tropics really would be a dream and something I’d love to experience in the next couple of years, as it’s just magical and definitely an experience not to miss.
 The clear turquoise sea and white sandy beaches, just sell it to me and getting to explore the surroundings, and one attraction I’d love to visit is Harrison’s Cave, full of beautiful underground streams and waterfalls.
 Snorkelling around shipwreck ruins and swimming with turtles, octopi, tropical fish, rays and sea horses really would be fascinating, and being able to capture this on camera would make it even more special.

-At the top of my list would have to be Greece, in fact this will soon be ticked off my bucket list as I’m expecting to travel there late September for a wedding in Rhodes.
+At the top of my list would have to be Greece, in fact, this will soon be ticked off my bucket list as I’m expecting to travel there late September for a wedding in Rhodes.
 To say I’m excited by this would be an understatement and it just comes around so quick!
 This has been planned for a good year now, so it’s all finally coming together.
-Greece has so much Islands it would be impossible for me not to have the urge to visit them all one day, but Rhodes has definitely been somewhere I’ve grown to learn more about and love.
+Greece has so many Islands it would be impossible for me not to have the urge to visit them all one day, but Rhodes has definitely been somewhere I’ve grown to learn more about and love.
 The beaches really are beautiful and one thing I enjoy most about different cultures is the cuisine, and getting to try new thing’s you wouldn’t normally get back here in the UK.
-Greeks meditarian cuisine really appeals to me as it’s super healthy and I’m a sucker for a good quality olive oil!
+Greeks Meditarian cuisine really appeals to me as it’s super healthy and I’m a sucker for a good quality olive oil!
 I’m always buying different olive oils after reading up on the incredible health benefits, and enjoy using it for cooking and mixing in with salads.
-If theres one thing I enjoy when traveling is my thirst for knowledge and history, and Rhodes makes a great medieval city to explore the ancient sites and get to know more about the history and modern culture.
+If there’s one thing I enjoy when travelling is my thirst for knowledge and history, and Rhodes makes a great medieval city to explore the ancient sites and get to know more about the history and modern culture.
 The architecture really is breathtaking and definitely something I can’t wait to explore whilst doing other activities, such as snorkelling in the crystal clear waters and chilling on the beautiful white sands during the day.
-The beaches really are beautiful and you have so much to choose from whilst exploring the valleys, if you prefer to walk and explore whilst on holiday.
+The beaches really are beautiful and you have so much to choose from whilst exploring the valleys if you prefer to walk and explore whilst on holiday.
 Another great thing about Rhodes is the fact you can easily travel to Lindos or Turkey during your stay, and Lindos is packed full of hidden alleys with small boutiques and cafes, as you make your way to the aquamarine bay.